grafana/tempo/docs/tempo/website/configuration/_index.md

     # Timeout for search requests
     [search_query_timeout: <duration> | default = 30s]

-    # An list of external endpoints that the querier will use to offload backend search requests.
-It must
+    # A list of external endpoints that the querier will use to offload backend search requests.
+They must
     # take and return the same value as /api/search endpoint on the querier.
 This is intended to be
     # used with serverless technologies for massive parrallelization of the search path.
     # The default value of "" disables this feature.